Last Updated on

 This is the most recent Xero account pricing information from Xero’s website.

-Starter: Limited to five invoices, five bills, and 20 transactions per month
+Starter: Limited to send five invoices, five bills, and 20 transactions per month

 Standard: Includes unlimited invoices, bills, and bank transactions and includes a payroll for five employees